cs3110/textbook/_sources/chapters/mut/refs.md

 ```

 In the implementation of `next_val`, there are two expressions separated by
-semi-colon.
+semicolon.
 The first expression, `counter := !counter + 1`, is an assignment
 that increments `counter` by 1.
 The second expression, `!counter`, returns the
 newly incremented contents of `counter`.

 The `next_val` function is unusual in that every time we call it, it returns a
 different value.
 That's quite different than any of the functions we've
 implemented ourselves so far, which have always been *deterministic*: for a
 given input, they always produced the same output.
-On the other hand, we've seen
+On the other hand, some
+functions are *nondeterministic*: each invocation of the function might produce
+a different output despite receiving the same input.
+In the standard library,
-some library functions that are *nondeterministic*, for example, functions in
+for example, functions in the `Random` module are nondeterministic, as is
-the `Random` module, and `Stdlib.read_line`.
-It's no coincidence that those
+`Stdlib.read_line`, which reads input from the user.
+It's no coincidence that
-happen to be implemented using mutable features.
+those happen to be implemented using mutable features.

 We could improve our counter in a couple ways.
 First, there is a library
 function `incr : int ref -> unit` that increments an `int ref` by 1.
 Thus it is